-BANNER PLACEHOLDER To finish, let’s just say that native Spanish speakers learn the gender of words by hearing and using them constantly in real situations, not by memorizing exceptions or wondering whether the word tristeza (loneliness) feels more like a feminine or masculine thing.
-The more we immerse ourselves in authentic Spanish, the more we as learners can begin to “intuitively” know the gender of nouns that we frequently encounter, including those that don’t follow the common pattern.
+In conclusion, let’s just say that native Spanish speakers learn the gender of words by hearing and using them constantly in real situations and not by memorizing exceptions or wondering whether the word tristeza (sadness) feels more masculine or feminine.
+That said, the more we immerse ourselves in authentic Spanish, the more we, as learners, can begin to “intuitively” know the gender of nouns that we frequently encounter, including those that don’t follow the common pattern.

 In any case, if you feel ready to explore some of the rules and exceptions of gender in Spanish, we invite you to take a look at our lesson about the gender of inanimate objects in Spanish.
 We hope that this brief introduction to gender in Spanish was useful, and please feel free to send us your suggestions and comments.